jaycordaro/WES207/teensy/demos/file_transceiver/readme.md

 3. Flash code onto teensy with Arduino IDE if not done yet.
 4. Open serial monitor on Arduino IDE
 5. You can then control the Teensy with the following commands:
+- OQPSK: Sets modulation mode to OQPSK
+- BPSK: Sets modulation mode to BPSK (via the FPGA- not complete)
 - OPUS: Commands the Teensy to Opus mode:
 	- on transmit it will encode Input.bin with the opus codec
 	- on receive it will decode the rx data with the opus codec and write to an out bin file (file name will be printed on serial log)